rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/security.md

 You can set the `authentication_key` option to any key of your choice.

-You can now connect to the driver port from any network, but must provide the required authentication key.
+You can now connect to the driver port from any network, but must provide the required authentication key with the `connect` command.
 For instance, in JavaScript you would connect as follows:

 ```javascript
 r.connect({host: HOST, port: PORT, authKey: <authentication_key>},